-See the CICS Application Programming Guide for more information about datasets.
+See VSAM data sets: KSDS, ESDS, RRDS, in the CICS Application Programming Guide, for more information about data sets.

 Java commands that read data support only the equivalent of the SET option on EXEC CICS commands.
 The data returned is automatically copied from CICS storage to a Java object.